Butcher Store in Schäftlarn on the Isar

 Butcher Store in Schäftlarn on the Isar (German: Schlachterladen in Schäftlarn an der Isar) is a painting by the German painter Lovis Corinth from 1897.
-The picture shows a scene from the store of a slaughterhouse in Schäftlarn near Munich.
+The picture shows a scene from the store of a butchers in Schäftlarn near Munich.
 It is held in the Kunsthalle Bremen.

 The painting belongs to a series of genre paintings by Corinth that explore the theme of slaughterhouses and butcher stores, which appear several times in his complete works.
 These butcher and meat drawings are widely seen by art historians as a means for Corinth to process his childhood memories as the son of a tanner, often drawing comparisons and connections to the artist's nude paintings.